SimonCarryer/mutant_flowers/readme.md

 You can see here that the function has the branching structure of the `tree` function, `for i in range(2):`, but its also picked up the `daisy`'s `elif gen == 6:`.
 That gives its flower the appearance of a combination of the two functions.

 I thought it'd be fun to be able to choose some particularly nice flowers and bring them into a second generation, seeing if it bred even better combinations of the two functions.
-This was a mistake, as the functions tend to create eldrich sigils which summon elder beings.
+This was a mistake, as the functions tend to create eldritch sigils which summon elder beings.

 ![Sample Output](images/second_generation.png)